 In the event of nausea and/or vomiting following surgery, do not take anything by mouth for at least an hour including the prescribed medicine.
 Try sipping slowly over a 15 minute period on some ginger ale or another clear soda.
 When the nausea subsides, you can begin taking solid foods and the prescribed medicine.

 - If numbness of the lip, chin, or tongue occurs there is no cause for alarm.
 As stated before surgery, this is usually temporary in nature.
 You should be aware that if your lip or tongue is numb, you could bite it and not feel the sensation.
 So be careful.
-Call our office if you have any questions: Anchorage Oral and Maxillofacial Surgery Office Phone Number 907-562-9939 or send us an email.
+Call our office if you have any questions: Anchorage Oral and Implant Surgery Office Phone Number 907-562-9939 or send us an email.